ngk2017/ncfunderhack/about-the-hackathon.md

 **Looks like a job for Legal Hackers!**

+Legal Hackers are an informal group of lawyers and others solving legal problems with technology. https://legalhackers.org/

 I contacted Dazza Greenwood of MIT Media Lab, who advised me to find my local resources and ask them to help me.
 I was skeptical.
 "Easy for you to say, Dazza," I replied.
 "This is not MIT or NYC."